 For some heterosexuals and homosexuals, frequent sexual activity with different partners is a common practice throughout life.
-This behavior may serve as a reason to seek professional counseling because having many sex partners is linked to the transmission of certain diseases (such as HIV infection, herpes simplex, hepatitis, syphilis, gonorrhea, and cervical cancer) and may also signify difficulty in forming meaningful, lasting relationships.
+In Western cultures, this behavior has become more acceptable.
+However, having many sex partners is linked to the transmission of certain diseases (such as HIV infection, herpes simplex, hepatitis, syphilis, gonorrhea, and cervical cancer) and may also signify difficulty in forming meaningful, lasting intimate relationships.

 In the United States, most people engage in sexual activity before they are married or while they are not married.
 This behavior is part of the trend toward more sexual freedom in developed countries.
 However, most cultures discourage married people from engaging in sex with someone other than their spouse.
 This behavior occurs frequently despite social disapproval.
 One objective problem that results is the possible spread of sexually transmitted diseases to unsuspecting spouses or sex partners.